This article appeared originally as "Blade Runner" in the January 2017 issue of Shooting Illustrated.

 Your best option is to take flight and get out with the lowest Scale of Injury possible, or fight your way to a position of advantage where you can either stop the threat or take flight.
 If you take away only one concept from this article, remember to exit or equalize and keep your Scale of Injury low.

-About the Author Steve Tarani is a non-ballistic-weapons expert, professional educator, author and keynote speaker.
+Steve Tarani is a non-ballistic-weapons expert, professional educator, author and keynote speaker.
 He is a former Central Intelligence Agency employee who served in protective programs and was formerly on staff at the U.S. Dept. of Energy National Security Institute (Security Force Training Department) at Kirtland Air Force Base, where he worked for the U.S. State Department Anti-Terrorist Assistance Program.

 Specializing in operational readiness, he is a federally certified force options instructor contracted by the Department of Defense, the National Security Agency, the Federal Bureau of Investigation, the Department of Homeland Security, the Drug Enforcement Administration and throughout the private sector.